arewadataScience/ArewaDS-Machine-Learning/README.md

 We have chosen two pedagogical tenets while building this curriculum: ensuring that it is hands-on **project-based** and that it includes **frequent quizzes**.
 In addition, this curriculum has a common **theme** to give it cohesion.

 By ensuring that the content aligns with projects, the process is made more engaging for students and retention of concepts will be augmented.
 In addition, a low-stakes quiz before a class sets the intention of the student towards learning a topic, while a second quiz after class ensures further retention.
-This curriculum was designed to be flexible and fun and can be taken in whole or in part.
-The projects start small and become increasingly complex by the end of the 12-week cycle.
+This curriculum was designed to be flexible and fun and should be taken in whole.
+The projects start small and become increasingly complex by the end of the 10-week cycle.
 This curriculum also includes a postscript on real-world applications of ML, which can be used as extra credit or as a basis for discussion.

 ## Each lesson includes: